miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

     SQLAlchemy was the correct pattern.
 It would "fix" your fix by re-introducing the same bug again.

+### The Infinite Regression Trap: When AI Won't Let Go of the Wrong Pattern

 The "infinite" part in my case was the feeling that no matter how many times I corrected the AI, it would always regress back to the popular-but-wrong pattern, creating a cycle I couldn't escape just by re-prompting or manually fixing in